Pop Culture in a Post-Truth America

 On the Political Implications of TV's New Self-Consciousness

 Thomas Pynchon is a master of American metafiction and one of our last literary recluses.
 He rarely makes public appearances, but when he does, they tend to be on The Simpsons.
 Pynchon has appeared twice on the show so far, delivering jokes about his novels through a bag on his head, anonymous even in animation.
+It makes sense: The only thing more meta than an average episode of The Simpsons is a Pynchon novel like The Crying of Lot 49.
+And the only thing more meta than The Crying of Lot 49 is Pynchon joking about The Crying of Lot 49 on an episode of The Simpsons.

 If this kind of meta head-trip was one of The Simpsons signature tics, it has become, at this stage, a typical development of TV in 2016.
 A slew of recent shows have begun to obsess over their own artifice and the slipperiness of storytelling, often scaling the fourth wall entirely.
 Frank Underwood delivers his Machiavellian monologues directly to the audience on Netflix’s political drama House of Cards (borrowed from the original BBC version, which debuted a year after The Simpsons); Showtime’s pulpy, po-mo romance The Affair is structured around the Roshomon effect: the narrative woven in one character’s recollection is unraveled in another’s; on USA’s Mr. Robot, hacktivist Elliot addresses his monotone voiceover to his audience of “invisible friends”; and the unnamed narrator on Fleabag treats the camera as her confidante, all slapstick dynamism to Elliot’s monotone dread.
 TV—once the medium of broad, straightforward storytelling—has become meta to the point of mania.